vegaprotocol/vegawallet/README.md

 ## Before continuing...

+### I am not familiar with Vega Wallet...

+If you want to know more about Vega Wallet, how it works and how to use it, refer to the page ["Using Vega Wallet"][vega-wallet-documentation-website].

-### I don't know how to set up Vega Wallet...
+### I don't know how to set up a Vega Wallet...

-If you want to know more about how to create and start using a Vega Wallet, refer to the section ["Create a Vega Wallet"][vega-documentation-website-getting-started].
+If you want to know more about how to create and use a Vega Wallet, refer to the page ["Create a Vega Wallet"][vega-documentation-website-getting-started].

 ### I want to use the latest stable version...